Large-scale Modeling of the Observed Power Spectrum Multipoles: Introduction

 Apart from the specific choice of the dSFB radial functions, we emphasize that all our analytical results—possibly with the exception of Eq.~\eqref{eq:GIC-full-sky} that explicitly relies on the velocity boundary condition of the basis—remain valid for any discretized, orthonormal radial basis.
 The only requirement is that the radial functions, when combined with spherical harmonics, form a complete and orthonormal basis for decomposing the 3D field.

 This work is organized as follows: we review all the power spectrum statistics involved in this work in \cref{sec:PS-review} and derive the mapping from the discrete SFB power spectrum (PS) to PSM in \cref{sec:mapping}.
 This mapping is then used to exactly model PSM and study wide-angle effects in \cref{sec:WA} and redshift evolution in \cref{sec:RE}.
-We provide analytical treatment for a generic integral constraint under realistic windows in \cref{sec:IC}, and then specialize to the global and radial cases, which are directly relevant to LSS surveys.
+We provide analytical treatment for a generic integral constraint under realistic windows in \cref{sec:IC}, and then specialize to the global and radial cases, which are directly relevant to large-scale structure surveys.
 We validate our theoretical calculations with measurements of PSM from lognormal simulations in \cref{sec:sim} and conclude in \cref{sec:conclusion}.

 We defer some technical details and extensions of our work to the appendices.
-We consider the theoretical modeling of shot noise with the IC in \cref{sec:shot}, where we provide both a rigorous and a heuristic derivation.
+We consider the theoretical modeling of shot noise with the integral constraint in \cref{sec:shot}, where we provide both a rigorous and a heuristic derivation.
 We review how PSM was modeled in the plane-parallel limit in \cref{sec:standard}, which forms the baseline for comparison.
 In \cref{sec:detail_gsfb_to_psm}, we provide a new formulation and a detailed study on the gSFB-to-PSM mapping, building on and extending Refs.~\cite{18CastorinaWA,24PSM_SFB}.
-For completeness, we summarize how SFB PS can be approximated by PSM, that is the reverse direction of the SFB-to-PSM mapping, in \cref{sec:psm-to-sfb}.
+For completeness, we summarize how SFB power spectrum can be approximated by PSM, that is the reverse direction of the SFB-to-PSM mapping, in \cref{sec:psm-to-sfb}.

-All numerical results presented in this work assume a best-fit Planck 2018 $\Lambda$CDM cosmology \cite{18Planck_Parameter} and a constant linear galaxy bias $b_1=1.5$ unless otherwise stated, and we assume the linear-order theory with Newtonian RSD \footnote{The Newtonian Doppler terms \cite{98Szalay_RSD_correlation_WA,10Raccanelli_WA_sim,15YooWA,24Benabou_WA} are ignored in this paper except in \cref{sec:sim} to compare with lognormal simulations, which requires the inclusion of the term.} for all calculations.
+All numerical results presented in this work assume a best-fit Planck 2018 $\Lambda$CDM (cold dark matter) cosmology \cite{18Planck_Parameter} and a constant linear galaxy bias $b_1=1.5$ unless otherwise stated, and we assume the linear-order theory with Newtonian RSD \footnote{The Newtonian Doppler terms \cite{98Szalay_RSD_correlation_WA,10Raccanelli_WA_sim,15YooWA,24Benabou_WA} are ignored in this paper except in \cref{sec:sim} to compare with lognormal simulations, which requires the inclusion of the term.} for all calculations.
 We ignore the linear relativistic effects \cite{10Yoo_GR,11ChallinorLPS,11Bonvin_GR,12JeongLPS} and the observer's terms \cite{20GrimmGR,18Scaccabarozzi_GR_TP}, which we will consider in future work.